-stand on the nature and character of man, - of human nature, a reassertion of the intellectual and moral character, the his responsibility for perceiving and maintaining standards of values, and directing the social parcesses.
+"First.
+It is important to take a positive stand on the nature and character of man, - of human nature, - a reassertion of its intellectual and moral quality, its responsibility for perceiving and maintaining standards of values, and directing the social processes.